Over the past several months, I've been investigating farmland as a viable investment option.

 - Is the land irrigated in any way?
 If so, what are the sources of irrigation and infrastructure?
 This can be answered fairly easily by asking the landowner.
 Most irrigated farms will be worth significantly more than farmland that isn't irrigated (because it significantly decreases the risk of a failed crop due to drought or lack of rainfall).

 - Are there any improvements to the property (barns, houses, storage, equipment, etc)?
-Outside of asking the current landowner, these improvements can usually be seen on Google Earth and will be made even more obvious if/when you choose to order a survey during the closing process (which I would strongly recommend for a large investment like farmland).
+Outside of asking the current landowner, these improvements can usually be seen on Google Earth and will be made even more obvious if/when you choose to order a land survey during the closing process (which I would strongly recommend for a large investment like farmland).

 - What crops have been in rotation on this property, and in what intervals?
 This can be verified by talking to the landowner, but an even better source of information would be the current farmer who is working the land.
 If you're not familiar with the importance of crop rotation, check out this article.